Creatine for women: what the research says

 Cognition and sleep deprivation

 Creatine isn't just muscle fuel.
 Your brain uses it too, and supplementing raises brain creatine levels measurably.
-Several studies have shown improved working memory and reduced mental fatigue in sleep-deprived participants on creatine.
+Research has shown improved working memory and processing speed and reduced mental fatigue, with the clearest effects under stress and sleep deprivation.
+In one 2024 study, a single large dose partly reversed the cognitive decline of a sleep-deprived night.
 Given that a lot of new parents, students, and night-shift workers are functionally sleep deprived for long stretches, this is one of the more practical non-gym benefits.

 Dose for women